 Politics of Democratization

 An examination of the processes by which countries attempt to transition from authoritarian to democratic forms of government, along with the political, economic, social, and historical factors related to their potential for success or failure.
 The course focuses on both theoretical explanations and empirical outcomes across a diverse set of cases from around the world.
 Prerequisite: POL 202 or POL 234 or junior standing.
-Offered Annually.
+Offered Occasionally.

 POL 333 Cr.3